breard-r/libreauth/README.md

   - [ ] server API

+## Status

+The project itself is still in development and therefore should not be used in production before version 1.0.0.
+Below is the list of features that will be present in the first stable version and their individual status.

+- OATH HOTP/TOTP: almost ready!
+  * :white_check_mark: lot of features
+  * :warning: almost stable API
+  * :warning: lack of peer review
+- Password / passphrase authentication: not ready yet.
+  * :bangbang: incomplete
+  * :bangbang: unstable API
+  * :warning: lack of peer review
+- Random key generation: almost ready!
+  * :warning: almost stable API
+  * :warning: lack of peer review

 ## Using within a Rust project

 You can find LibreAuth on [crates.io](https://crates.io/crates/libreauth) and include it in your `Cargo.toml`: